Summary of Habit 4

 Working with a mentality of abundance can change how you see work and life in general.

-Rather than feeling envious for someone else’s success, you will be genuinely be energized by it.
+Rather than feeling envious of someone else’s success, you will genuinely be energized by it.

 It takes conscious practice so start today :)